-To alter the way the Aquameter® displays readings, press the MENU key to get to the Main Menu, then choose Setup & Install.
+To alter the way the Aquameter[®] displays readings, press the MENU key to get to the Main Menu, then choose Setup & Install.
 The Settings Menu will be displayed.
-Please note, the 'Socket Assignment' option on this screen is only accessible when a Probe is connected.
+Please note, the 'Socket Assignment' option on this screen is only accessible when an AP-7000 or AP-7000 Probe is connected.